ambroziepaval/design-patterns-java/README.md

 ### Flyweight

 A space optimization technique that lets us use less memory by storing the data associated with similar objects externally.

+### Proxy

+A class that functions as an interface to a particular resource.
+That resource may be remote, expensive to construct, or may require logging, or some other added functionality.